 The inside of Dog Eared Books on Jan.
 12, 2026.
 Photo By Alice Finno.

-“The bookstore has given me a job, friends, community, a girlfriend one time, too,” Meléndez said, adding that he even met someone at the bookstore who became a member of his band.
+“The bookstore has given me a job, friends, community — a girlfriend one time, too,” Meléndez said, adding that he even met someone at the bookstore who became a member of his band.

-Once, he played matchmaker between two people he befriended at the bookstore.
 “They’re now married,” he said.
 “San Francisco has kept me.
 Through working at the bookstore, I just made such a tight, and nice, and really close community of friends.”

-The store has been open since 1992, and Meléndez attributes its success to the location, the late closing time of 10 p.m., and its collections of new, used, and rare books.
+The store has been open since 1992, and Meléndez attributes its success to the location, the late closing time of 10 p.m., and its collections of new, used and rare books.

 Dog Eared Books has inspired Melendez to open his own bookstore.
 So, he’s considering moving back to Mexico City next fall to create a similar space, with art, music, and events for people to gather.